cjx3711/splitwise-to-toshl/README.md

 Originally this was a command line application, but since python 3.12, something broke and I decided to rewrite it in a more modern way.

+# Repository Structure

+- `splitwise-to-toshl/` — The main web application (Vite + React + TypeScript + MUI + Express)
+- `old_python/` — Legacy CLI tool written in Python.
+No longer actively maintained but kept for reference.
+See its own [README](old_python/README.md) for usage instructions.

 # Stack

 Vite + React + TypeScript + MUI + Express